-This version of the shawl is the same as the lovely sample hanging in our studio foyer, and Andrea has lovingly photographed it with a painting by a friend she wanted to give a shout out to, Robert Turano.
+This version of the shawl is the same as the lovely sample hanging in our studio foyer, and Amanda has lovingly photographed it with a painting by a friend she wanted to give a shout out to, Robert Turano.
 Both are works of art, these:

 knitted by: aeastman